 If you want to move orphaned files rather than delete them, you can configure this option along with the move deleted files feature to move your orphaned files to the specified deleted files directory.
-See Target server properties on page 95 for more information.
+See Target server properties on page 63 for more information.

-During a mirror, orphaned file processing success messages will be logged to a separate orphaned file log.
+During a mirror, orphaned file processing success messages will be logged to a separate orphaned file log on the source.
 This keeps the Double-Take log from being overrun with orphaned file success processing messages.
 Orphaned files processing statistics and any errors in orphaned file processing will still be logged to the Double-Take log, and during difference mirrors, verifications, and restorations, all orphaned file processing messages are logged to the Double-Take log.
 The orphaned file log is located in the Logging folder specified for the source.
-See Log file properties on page 100 for details on the location of that folder.
-The orphaned log file is overwritten during each orphaned file processing during a mirror, and the log file will be a maximum of 50 MB.
+See Log file properties on page 68 for details on the location of that folder.
+The orphaned log file is appended to during each orphaned file processing during a mirror, and the log file will be a maximum of 50 MB.

-For Send data to the target server using this route, Double-Take will select, by default, a target route for transmissions.
+By default, Double-Take will select a target route for transmissions.
 If desired, specify an alternate route on the target that the data will be transmitted through.
 This allows you to select a different route for Double-Take traffic.
 For example, you can separate regular network traffic and Double-Take traffic on a machine with multiple IP addresses.